tferrari92/automate-all-the-things-braindamage/README.md

 3. The application.yaml files which will be saved in [the argo-cd/applications/systems/ directory](/argo-cd/applications/systems/).
 4. The build and deploy GitHub workflow manifest, which will be saved [the .github/workflows directory](/.github/workflows/) (working with GitHub Workflows is out of the scope of this lab).

-It generates a Pull Request which includes all these files al directories.
+It generates a Pull Request which includes all these files and directories.
 </br>

 #### - New NGINX in existing repo